pak21/z80trace/README.md

 you wish to try this out.
 Be warned that the Graphviz rendering can take a while.

+## Trace file format

+The trace file should consist of the list of PC values from the processor, one per line, with three additions:

+* `Interrupt` when an interrupt is accepted.
+* `CALL` on the line *after* a CALL instruction is actually taken (as opposed to when something like a CALL NZ, nnnn is not taken because A was zero).
+* `RET` on the line *after* a RET instruction is actually taken.

 ## Any questions?

 Mail `philip-z80trace@shadowmagic.org.uk`.